vrtbl/passerine/README.md

 ### Pattern Matching
 In the last section, we touched on pattern matching a little.
 I hope to now go one step further and build a strong argument as to why pattern matching in Passerine is such a powerful construct.
 Patterns are used in in three places:

-1. Assignments
+1. Assignments,
-2. Functions
+2. Functions,
-3. Types
+3. and Type Definitions.

 We'll briefly discuss each type of pattern and the context in which they are used.